 - following all relevant laws, regulations, and University policies and procedures in the conduct of the Research Project;

-- informing the department/college/school and the Research Services and Ethics Office (RSEO) as soon as possible if the PI becomes aware of any circumstances that could prevent satisfactory completion of the Research Project or compliance with any terms and conditions of the Research Agreement or Funder’s terms;
+- informing the department/college/school and Research Acceleration and Strategic Initiatives (RASI) or Research Excellence and Innovation (REI) as soon as possible if the PI becomes aware of any circumstances that could prevent satisfactory completion of the Research Project or compliance with any terms and conditions of the Research Agreement or Funder’s terms;

 - ensuring current ethics approvals for the duration of the Research Project; and

-- informing RSEO if there is a change in academic or eligibility status.
+- informing RASI or REI if there is a change in academic or eligibility status.

 1.2 The Administering Unit is responsible for: